National Weather Service United States Department of Commerce

 Ephrata, PA flooding 2011

-AHPS graphical products are available at our web site, click on the rivers and lakes link!
+NWPS graphical products are available at our web site, click on the rivers and lakes link!

-Who can benefit from AHPS?
+Who can benefit from NWPS?

 Everyone who makes decisions based on water including farmers, river boat pilots, emergency managers, municipal water supply officials, recreational boaters and water skiers, fishermen, and dam operators.
-All of these people can all benefit from AHPS.
+All of these people can all benefit from NWPS.

-What will AHPS do for me?
+What will NWPS do for me?

 How high will the rivers rise?